hrimov/flask-template/README.md

 # Disadvantages

-- MVC is not scalable, there will be one "very big" component
+- MVC is not really scalable, there will be one "very big" component